-^{‡‡‡}On September 9,2022, the FAA and NTSB signed an MOU on Commercial Space Mishap Investigations.
-It replaces "Appendix H to the 1975 Reimbursable Agreement between the NTSB and FAA as well as all prior MOAs, Memoranda of Understanding (MOUs) and agreements between the NTSB and FAA for commercial space mishap investigations."
+&lt;sup>+++On September 9,2022, the FAA and NTSB signed an MOU on Commercial Space Mishap Investigations.
+It replaces "Appendix H to the 1975 Reimbursable Agreement between the NTSB and FAA as well as all prior memoranda of agreement (MOAs), memoranda of understanding (MOUs) and agreements between the NTSB and FAA for commercial space mishap investigations."